Shantanu35/Competitive-Coding-Tricks/README.md

 ```
     __gcd(a, b)
 ```
+or you can use
 ```
     ll gcd(ll a, ll b){return b ? gcd(b, a % b) : a;}
 ```
+or you can use
 ```
     ll gcd(ll a,ll b){ll r; while(b){r = a % b; a = b; b = r;} return a;}
 ```